Tisawesomeness/Minecord/README.md

 - *Client Token:* Your unique bot token. **Do not upload it to GitHub, or people will be able to steal your bot!**
 - *Shard Count:* The amount of shards to use.
 Set to 1 if you don't need sharding.
 - *Owner:* The user ID of the bot owner.
+The bot will work when owner is 0, but it is *highly encouraged* to set this value.

 - *Log Channel:* The bot will send any logging messages to this channel.
 Set to 0 to disable.
 - *Invite:* The invite link to use in `&invite`.